turingschool-projects/kwk-level3-swift/aviatrix/i1_destinations.markdown

 Open the `AviatrixData` file and check out the data that's in there.
 You should find:

-* `fuelPrices` in a later iteration we'll work on purchasing fuel.
+* `fuelPrices` - in a later iteration we'll work on purchasing fuel.
 At that time we'll need this collection of fuel prices.
-* `knownDistances` is a huge dictionary that defines the distances between the supported cities where each city marker points to another dictionary.
+* `knownDistances` - this is a huge dictionary that defines the distances between the supported cities where each city marker points to another dictionary.
 The second-level dictionary has the cities you could fly to along with the distance to get there.

 ## Building the Menu

-Right now when we enter `b` for the fly menu we just see:
+Right now when we type in `b` for the fly menu we just see:

 ```
 Action: b

 Where would you like to fly to?

-0) St. Louis (0 miles)
+0: St. Louis () miles
 ```

 Let's work on displaying more destinations.